DavidAlberici/cm-challenge/README.md

 Just a plain Java app.
 Run it from the command line and you will get the usage instructions, that is a list of commands to interact with the Megaverse.

+Another option is to use docker:
+1. From the root folder run `docker build -t cm-challenge .`, to build the image
+2. Run `docker run --rm -it cm-challenge`, to run the container and start the app

 ## Comments

 This was quite a fun challenge.
 And I appreciate not having a specific time limit (I ended up using about 7 hours).